Primitive Model Electrolytes in the Near and Far Field: Decay Lengths from DFT and Simulations: Results For Density Profiles and Decay Lengths

+For models with short-ranged pair potentials (exponentially or faster decaying or of finite range) we expect the dominant singularities in Eq.\eqref{Eq:h_k} to be simple poles, at least for intermediate to high bulk concentrations.
+In this case the leading decay in three dimensions is given by

-where $\operatorname{Re}$ denotes taking the real part. $A_n$ is an amplitude and $\{\alpha\}$ denotes the set of poles with positive imaginary part in the complex $k$-plane, that satisfy the condition ${1-\rho_b\hat{c}^{(2)}(\alpha_n)=0}$.
-Generally we assume the poles are simple.
+where $\operatorname{Re}$ denotes taking the real part. $A_n$ is an amplitude and $\{\alpha\}$ denotes the set of poles $n$ with positive imaginary part in the complex $k$-plane, that satisfy the condition ${1-\rho_b\hat{c}^{(2)}(\alpha_n)=0}$.
 When the poles are complex the asymptotic behavior is determined by the pole ${\alpha=2\pi/\lambda+i\kappa}$, and its conjugate, having the smallest imaginary part $\kappa$.
 The leading oscillatory decay of the total correlation function is then given in 3 dimensions by

 where the amplitude $A$ and phase $\varphi$ can be obtained from the residues\cite{Evans_1993,Evans_1994}.
-In the general case there are also pure imaginary poles ${\alpha_n=i\kappa}$ giving rise to purely exponential decay of $rh(r)$.
+Generally, there are also pure imaginary poles ${\alpha_n=i\kappa}$ giving rise to purely exponential decay of $rh(r)$.
 Whether the ultimate decay of $rh(r)$ is damped oscillatory or monotonic at a particular state point depends on whether the lowest lying pole, i.e. that with the smallest value of $\kappa$, is complex or pure imaginary.
-For model fluids exhibiting repulsive and attractive portions in the pair potential there is a crossover line in the phase diagram where the asymptotic decay of $rh(r)$ changes from monotonic to damped oscillatory, termed the Fisher-Widom line \cite{Evans_1993,Evans_1994,Evans,FisherWidom,Dijkstra_2000}.
+For model fluids exhibiting repulsive and attractive portions in the pair potential there is a crossover line in the phase diagram where the asymptotic decay of $rh(r)$ changes from monotonic to damped oscillatory, termed the Fisher-Widom (FW) line \cite{Evans_1993,Evans_1994,Evans,FisherWidom,Dijkstra_2000}.
 The procedure we employ for obtaining the asymptotic decay length, $\xi=1/\kappa$, in the bulk fluid is termed the IET route, since we usually invoke an integral equation closure or another explicit approximation, gleaned say from DFT, for the bulk pair direct correlation function.

 For a system with two species, in our case cations (+) and anions (-), we must consider the total correlation matrix for which the Fourier-transformed OZ equation reads